AndyObtiva/glimmer/README.md

 Keep in mind that all samples live under [https://github.com/AndyObtiva/glimmer-dsl-swt](https://github.com/AndyObtiva/glimmer-dsl-swt)

-## Glimmer DSL Syntax
+## Glimmer GUI DSL Syntax

-Glimmer mainly consists of a GUI DSL that has visual syntax making it easy to visualize the nesting of widgets in the GUI hierarchy tree.
+Glimmer is mainly a GUI DSL with a lightweight visual syntax that makes it easy to visualize the nesting of widgets in the GUI hierarchy tree.

-The DSL intentionally avoids overly verbose syntax, requiring as little declarative code as possible to describe what GUI to render, how to style it, and what properties to data-bind to the Models.
+The GUI DSL intentionally avoids overly verbose syntax, requiring as little declarative code as possible to describe what GUI to render, how to style it, and what properties to data-bind to the Models.

 As such, it breaks off from Ruby's convention of using `do end` for multi-line blocks, opting instead for the lightweight and visual `{ }` curly brace blocks everywhere inside the GUI DSL.
 More details about Glimmer's syntax conventions may be found in the [Glimmer Style Guide](#glimmer-style-guide)